 I am interested in becoming a volunteer.
 How can I get involved?

 Music to our ears!
 There are many ways to get involved with Cape May Stage.
 Click here for details

 What is your Covid - 19 Policy

 Staff & Board

 Denise Shutter (Marketing Director) earned a BS in Marketing from Richard Stockton, an A.A. in Fashion Marketing from Art Institute of Philadelphia and an A.A. in Marketing from Camden County Community College.
 She spent the beginning of her career working for large corporate chains opening new restaurants and training new servers.
-In 2003 she gave up her career to become a mother and wife to Navy Pilot.
+In 2003 she gave up her career to become a mother and wife to a Naval Officer.
 She continued to work part time as a consultant to a Party Planning business while raising her three children.
 As her husband was transferred from different bases she would find ways to continue utilizing her passion for Marketing including starting up a theatre boosters at a local high school and opening her own business.
-In May of 2015 her family decided to move back to her hometown of Cape May after her husband finished his 14 years in the Navy.
-She joined the company in 2016 as the Marketing Director and has been excited to see where this journey will lead.
+In May of 2015 her family decided to move back to her hometown of Cape May.
+She joined the company in 2016 as the Marketing Director.
+Denise’s passion, love ,and appreciation for the arts has only grown stronger over the years and she is excited to see where the journey will lead her.

 Board of Directors